-In this blog post we look at 5 examples of the INDIRECT function of Excel.
-This is a very misunderstood function, which can be incredibly useful and powerful.
+In this blog post, we look at 5 examples of the INDIRECT function in Excel.
+This is a very misunderstood function.
+It is an incredibly useful function.

 Prefer to watch the video?
-The video tutorial below will demonstrate all 5 INDIRECT function examples.
+The video tutorial below will demonstrate all 5 Excel INDIRECT function examples.

-INDIRECT is one of the lookup functions of Excel.
-And it’s purpose is to return a reference which is specified by a piece of text (typically some text in the cell of a worksheet).
+The INDIRECT function is one of the lookup functions of Excel.
+And it’s purpose is to return a reference which is specified by text (typically some text in the cell of a worksheet).

-The A1 argument is optional.
+- A1: This argument is optional.
 It determines the type of reference for INDIRECT to use.
-If you type True then the normal A1 style is used.
-If you type False then the R1C1 style is used.
+If you type TRUE then the normal A1 style is used.
+If you type FALSE, the R1C1 style is used.

 Ok, let’s get stuck into these tutorials.

 A great use for INDIRECT is with names.
 There are two main types of names in Excel – tables and named ranges.